From Inpainting to Layer Decomposition: Repurposing Generative Inpainting Models for Image Layer Decomposition: Experimental Results

 \subsubsection{The Impact of Multi-modal Context}

-We present both quantitative and qualitative evaluations to assess the impact of multi-modal context on background object removal performance.
-As shown in Table~\ref{tab:abla}, incorporating multi-modal context leads to a measurable improvement in quantitative metrics for the object removal task.
+We present both quantitative and qualitative evaluations to assess the impact of multi-modal context.
+As shown in Table~\ref{tab:abla}, incorporating multi-modal context significantly improves quantitative performance on the object removal task, as evidenced by the drop in performance for -\textit{w/o} $c_{MM}$.
+We further ablate each modality individually to analyze its contribution to the final performance.
 More noticeably, Figure~\ref{fig:mm_abla} demonstrates that the inclusion of multi-modal cues, such as depth, segmentation, and edge maps, helps the model better understand the semantics of the fill-in regions.
-This results in more accurate and visually consistent reconstructions.
-In contrast, without such context, the model is prone to hallucinations, often introducing unrealistic artifacts or structure in the removed regions.
-These results highlight the importance of multi-modal guidance in reducing hallucination and improving background realism after object removal.